sog1234/2019DSB/Mini Project 1/Readme.txt

-Team leader:
-Fork the Team Number-Name folder to your repo
-Add contributors including me.

-Submit a pull request when you are ready.
+Team leader: Do not add your files here.
+Make sure you create a folder with your team number and team name and only then add your completed files to your folder.